Data and the Internet of Things

 “…each person becomes something like an oil well, pumping out the fuel that makes the digital economy run.
 Both fairness and efficiency demand that the distribution of income generated by that fuel should be shared more evenly, according to our contributions.

-But we are a far cry from that as industry’s voracious appetite for data is busy fueling the booming IoT market, and governments are dutifully complying with little to no regulations.
+But we are a far cry from that as industry’s voracious appetite for data is busy fueling the booming IoT market, and governments in the US are dutifully complying with little to no regulations.

 Will Big Data Impact the 4th Amendment?